tri-co-hackathon-2019/python_web_applications/step_by_step_flask.md

 6) Now move to the File Manager.
 There should now be a folder with the name that you entered in step 4 with public and tmp subdirectories.

 7) Select the public directory and then upload file.
-You can now upload your app.py file from Section I.
+You can now upload your app.py file from Section I. Note the path for the next step.
+For example: `Select the file you want to upload to “/home/ajancosi/testing/public”.`

-8)
+8) Now go back to Setup Python App.
+Click on `WGI file location` and click Edit.
+Here you enter the path to your file, the filename and :application.
+So my file location will be `/home/ajancosi/testing/public` (from step 7), plus `app.py` (from section I step 1), and then `:application`.
+Together I get `/home/ajancosi/testing/public/app.py:application`.